 When to remove the pimple patch?

 You can leave a pimple patch on your skin for a full day or night.
-When the patch shows a visibly white dot, that means it has absorbed puss from a pimple and is ready to be removed.
-If a pimple is still raised or swollen, replace it the patch with a new patch then or the following day or night (depending on your type of patch)
+When the patch shows a visibly white dot, it has absorbed puss from a pimple and is ready to be removed.
+If a spot is still raised or swollen, replace the patch with a new patch then or the following day or night (depending on your type of patch)

 What are the best pimple patches on the market today?

-The effective (and popular) & dermatologist-recommended pimple patches are hydrocolloid patches that can be worn both day and night.
-2 options for these thinner, transparent patches are the MDacne Master Pimple Patch and thin Cosrx patch These two products are both excellent with some differences.
-The MDacne Master Patch is clear in color while the Cosrx patch is yellow, making the MDacne patches a bit easier to conceal the daytime.
+The effective (and popular) & dermatologist-recommended pimple patches are hydrocolloid patches that can be worn day and night.
+2 options for these thinner, transparent patches are the MDacne Master Pimple Patch and thin Cosrx patch.
+These two products are both excellent, with some differences.
+The MDacne Master Patch is clear in color, while the Cosrx patch is yellow, making the MDacne patches a bit easier to conceal during the daytime.
 The MDacne Master Pimple Patches are also packaged in sterile aluminum, allowing superior safety and shelf life.
-While these patches can be a huge help to tackle existing blemishes, they should always be considered an adjust therapy alongside other other skincare products designed to help fight and prevent future breakouts.
+While these patches can help tackle existing blemishes, they should always be considered an adjusted therapy alongside other skincare products designed to help fight and prevent future breakouts.

-Learn more about the MDacne Single Pimple Master Patch and get 36 patches for $13.95
+Learn more about the MDacne Single Pimple Master Patch.